By Molly Patrick

 Before you choose, it’s important to know that acceptance is not the same thing as settling or stagnation.
 Just because you accept yourself does not mean you stop working on bettering yourself.
 It’s actually the opposite.
 By choosing to accept yourself you are choosing to love yourself without judgment.
 You are choosing unconditional love.

-And when you have unconditional love for yourself, you create the space and the healthy inner environment that will support you in doing all the things you must do in order to live the most happy and healthy life that you possibly can.
+And when you have unconditional love for yourself, you create the space and the healthy inner environment that will support you in living the most happy, healthy life that you possibly can.
 And all of a sudden, working on your challenges isn’t a big dark cloud, it’s an opportunity for growth and learning and accomplishing something that you will be proud of for the rest of your life.

-The reality is, every single person on this planet has their fair share of stuff to work on.
+Every person on this planet has their share of stuff to work on.
 And when one issue gets resolved, another issue pops up.
 This is the nature of being human.
-If the prize for no longer having issues was self acceptance, then we wouldn’t be talking about it because self acceptance wouldn’t exist.

-Self acceptance perpetuates and fuels positive changes in your life.
+Self acceptance fuels positive changes in your life.
 Not the other way around.

 5. Put yourself first, always.

 We get super caught up in helping everyone around us and giving ourselves what measly time we might have leftover at the end of the day.
 There is a better way.
 If you have a baby or young kids, obviously they need to be taken care of because their life depends on you, but as soon as they are old enough to do things on their own, you must let them.
-And if it’s your partner, your siblings, your parents, your grown kids, or your friends that you constantly fuss over and sort out, you gotta stop.
+And if it’s your partner, your siblings, your parents, your grown kids, or your friends that you constantly fuss over and sort out, it’s not helping you or them.

-Now, if someone asks for your help, then you get to decide if you can or want to help.
-If you don’t have time or it’s something you would rather not do, then the answer is an unapologetic “No.” You don’t even have to explain why you can’t do it, that’s none of their business.
+Now, if someone asks for your help, then you get to decide if you can or want to help them.
+If you don’t have time or it’s something you would rather not do, then the answer is an unapologetic “No.” You don’t even have to explain why you can’t do it.

 As a wise Dirty said at the retreat: “The word “no” is a complete sentence.“